Rockwood Water PUD will be closed on Monday, September 1st for the Labor Day Holiday.

 Water Flushing Program

-The District's annual Water Main Flushing Program is underway to remove sediment from water mains throughout the District.
+The District's annual Water Main Flushing Program runs from February through June to remove sediment from water mains throughout the District.
 The Program is part of the District's on-going water quality and system maintenance work.
 Flushing removes most sediments and biofilm from water mains, and the work involves little or no interruption of service; although a slight discoloration of the water, and drop in water pressure, may occur in areas where flushing is underway.

-The maps on the right are of the areas we are currently flushing.
-We will update these maps as we move throughout the District.
+During the program, we will post maps of the areas we are currently flushing.
+We will update those maps as we move throughout the District.
 Crews will typically place flushing signs in the neighborhoods two to three days prior to flushing the area.
 District Crews performing water main flushing will work from 8 a.m. to 4 p.m.
 Monday through Friday.
 Crews work at fire hydrants, in street intersections, and at the end of cul-de-sacs.
 Large volumes of water flow down the streets, while fire hydrants and the water pipes are scoured of built-up sediments and tested for faulty valves.
 Most residents will not be out of water during flushing; however, some residents in the immediate vicinity of the work may experience temporary discoloration of their water.
 This discoloration does not pose a health risk; however residents should check their water before washing any clothing.

 If you notice our crews in your neighborhood, we recommend not turning on your water between 9 a.m. and 3 p.m. unless it's necessary.
 This includes not running appliances using water, such as dishwashers and washing machines.
 If you notice discolored water in your private system, turn on each cold water faucet and allow the water to run until it is clear again and flush each toilet two times.
 Please call the District Office at 503.665.4179 with questions.